Bishnoi: Places of pilgrimage

 Muktidham Mukam, in Nokha in Bikaner district, is the most important religious place of the Bishnoi community.
 Jambhoji's last rites were performed here.
 Bishnois believe that Guruji is still resting here.
 A beautiful marbled temple is built here which is also called "Taj Mahal of Rajasthan'.
 An old Khejri tree under which Jambhoji's body was buried is considered sacred and devotees circumambulate around it.
 To enter the temple one has to cover the head as a mark of respect.

 Samrathal Dhora is situated less than three kilometres south of Muktidham Mukam.
 This is a site where maximum sermons of Shri Guru Jambheshwar Bhagwan were delivered.
-It os ais the site of the origin of the Bishnoi sect.
+It is also the site of the origin of the Bishnoi sect.
 There is a temple at the Samrathal Dhora and one sacred pond.

 Lohawat is situated in south of Phalaudi, Jodhpur.
 There is a legend that Jambhohi gave Darshan to the Jodhpur prince Maldev there.
 This place also has a temple.

 Janglu is a village in Nokha, Bikaner.
 The Bishnoi temple in this village is of special significance as it has a collection of personal use objects of Jambhoji.
 There is also a fire altar in the village in which a Havan was performed by Jambhoji.

 Rotu village situated in Jayal tehsil of Nagaur district.
 It is forty five kilometer north of Nagaur.
 Guru Jambheshwar is believed to have visited the village.
 A huge shrine of Jambhoji is erected here.
 A plaque of Jambhoji, called khanda that belonged to his devotee and contemporary Dudoji is preserved in this temple.

 Jambha dhām or Jambholav is situated near Phalodi in Phalodi district.
 This site is known for practical application of teachings of Guru Jambhoji.
-He got a holy pond dug, which came to be popularly known as - Jambha Talaw or Jambh Sarvovar.
+He got a holy pond dug, which came to be popularly known as Jambha Talaw or Jambh Sarvovar.
 In common parlance it soon became Jambholav.
 It is a religious place, almost a pilgrimage site, for Bishnoi community.
 A fair is held annually on the Chaitra Amavasya following the Indian lunar calendar.

 Lalasar is situated South-east of Bikaner.
 This is the place where Guru Jambhoji died.
 His body was later taken to Mukam.
-A grand temple is constructed here very recently through huge community funding.
+A grand temple is constructed here very recently through community funding.

 Religious Gathering of Bishnoi at Mukam and Samrathal Dhora.

 Attachment towards living beings

 Bishnois are known for guarding the flora and fauna of Thar region.
-They believe that they will be reborn as deers in their afterlife.
+They believe that they will be reborn as deer in their afterlife.